 In addition to the permits and licenses already issued for trust water, IDWR's water right records list over 850 pending applications seeking, in total, nearly 2500 cfs of trust water (IDWR electronic data base query).
 About 90 percent of these filings were made prior to July 28, 2006, the earliest date of filing for the applications in the consolidated hearing.
-To the extent that these filings and the pending applications in the consolidated hearing seek trust water and/or water sources interconnected with trust water, the additional water depletion if any or all of these earlier applications are ultimately approved must be consolidated hearing.
+To the extent that these filings and the pending applications in the consolidated hearing seek trust water and/or water sources interconnected with trust water, the additional water depletion if any or all of these earlier applications are ultimately approved must be considered in determining water availability for the applications pending in the consolidated hearing.